Bob Kames: Career

 Kames released a string of successful albums, including Happy Organ.
 His recording success eventually led to television.
 Kames began producing his first television show, The Bob Kames Family Room, in 1966.
 He made several family-oriented television specials over the next 17 years.
 His guests included Bobby Vinton, Don Ho, Hildegarde, Frankie Yankovic and Lawrence Welk. he also performed for a short time with the Lawrence Welk Orchestra.
 Kames performed at numerous festivals, including Summerfest, Festa Italiana, Polish Fest, and Rainbow Summer.

 Kames was hospitalized with a serious case of stomach ulcers in the mid-1960s.
 Doctors had to completely remove his stomach.
 In 1968, Kames took his family to Disneyland following his recovery.
 His trip to Disneyland inspired Kames to record the theme song to the Disney ride It's a Small World.
 Kames personally asked Walt Disney for permission to record the song, which Disney granted.
 Kames became one of the first non-Disney employees to record a version of the song.
 This was absolutely incredible at the time, as Walt Disney passed in December 1966.
 Kames and wife, would dine with Frankie Yankovic and his Yanks at the Barth's and the Bridge Restaurant in Cedarburg, Wisconsin a suburban village north of Milwaukee in 1993 and dine on steak and lobster, known as 'surf and turf', which was most incredible if you are to believe that Kames had his entire stomach removed, from ulcers.
 Simply, a second miracle.

+Death

 Kames suffered from Alzheimer's disease and prostate cancer when he died on April 9, 2008.
-He was survived by his son, Bob Jr, John, and his grandchildren, Brian, Wendy and Rebecca.
+He was survived by his son, Bob Jr, John; and his grandchildren, Brian, Wendy and Rebecca.
 Kames' wife, Edith, died in 2005, and daughter Barbara died in 2001.